June 29, 2019 Category: Personal Injury

 I Have Insurance, I Don’t Need a Personal Injury Attorney

 This could be a costly misunderstanding.
 An insurance company is looking at their bottom line, not your best interests.
 They will typically offer you much less than your coverage actually provides.
-An experienced personal injury attorney knows how to negotiate with insurance companies.
+A personal injury lawyer in Los Angeles knows how to negotiate with insurance companies.
 They will make sure you receive a reasonable settlement that includes other expenses beyond strict medical costs.

 I Have Plenty of Time to File My Case